 What is probeware?

-Probeware is an exciting technology that measures a variety of factors using probes and sensors attached to a single handheld unit called an interface.
-The value of lab work in science classes is well documented, but the price of the testing equipment and sensors can be a major impediment, especially for homeschoolers.
+Probeware is an exciting technology that measures a variety of factors using probes and sensors attached to a handheld interface.
+Despite the value of lab work, the price of the testing equipment and sensors can be a major impediment.
+Especially for homeschool families.

-Your child can use a typical piece of probeware to detect or measure the presence of carbon dioxide or to quickly and easily measure temperature and pH.
-But the most important feature of probeware units is their ability to record a series of data points in a spreadsheet for later analysis by statistical software.
+Probeware allows your child to detect or measure carbon dioxide, or to measure temperature and pH.
+But most importantly, probeware allows students to record a series of data points in a spreadsheet for analysis.

 This may all sound rather technical, so let me explain how probeware adds value to your homeschool.
 Probeware allows you to buy one or two devices that can be used in a variety of experiments.
 It will make your students’ lab experience much more interactive.
-Generally much simpler to use than the instruments it replaces, probeware makes it easier to incorporate STEM (Science, Technology, Engineering, and Math) into your curriculum.
+Generally much simpler to use than the instruments it replaces, probeware makes it easier to incorporate STEM into your curriculum.

 How do you use probeware?

-Lab 20A in Biology (5th edition) is an inquiry lab that utilizes probeware to compare the ability of different areas of human skin to recover from being chilled.
+Lab 20A in Biology (5th edition) is an inquiry lab that uses probeware to compare how well areas of human skin can recover from cold.
 A high school student using a more traditional method would measure the temperature from each area of skin using a thermometer, record the temperature on paper or in a spreadsheet, and then repeat the process.
 But meaningful data requires a number of data points, so the lab time would have to be extended, or the number of areas of skin would have to be limited, possibly to as few as two.

 Probeware eliminates this problem by automatically recording the data at a set time interval, giving the student a helpful number of data points in a short time.
 The student can then move on to the next area of skin.
 In this way, a student can test more areas in less time and with fewer mistakes.
 While a thermometer would work, probeware makes this lab more accurate, faster, and—I think your teen will agree—more fun.